Introduction

 Are you comfortable with the six main categories of history?
 To check your understanding, match the categories of history on the left with the examples on the right.

-You now understand the definition of ancient history and the different categories of history that you will be looking at in this course.
-Next you’ll look at a different way to focus on the course material.
+You now understand the definition of ancient history and the different categories of history that you will be investigating in this course.
+Next you’ll explore a different way to focus on the course material.
 Historical thinking concepts will provide a framework for the creative process of interpreting historical evidence and telling the stories of history.

 Now that you understand how this course is organized, it is time to examine the process that you will use to analyze historical events and facts for yourself.